 Northern Noodle House

-Northern Noodle House is inside the City of Dreams and holds its own against its Michelin starred neighbours.
+Northern Noodle House is inside the City of Dreams and holds its own against its Michelin starred neighbors.
 The dumplings here are hand made and their selection of seafood dumplings is one of the best in Macau.
-The luxurious lobster dumplings with saffron is an absolute must-try where you’ll get six bright yellow xiao long bao with lobster flesh in rich broth.
+The luxurious lobster dumplings with saffron is an absolute must-try where you’ll get six bright yellow xiao long bao with lobster flesh in a rich broth.
 For something more traditional, order their pork and fennel steamed dumplings.
 For our vegetarian friends, they also have a Chinese chive and scrambled egg dumpling.

 Opening hours: Daily, 11:00am–3:00am